LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/ninna-de-cristal.md

 no le calzan a la niña,

-eres una mujer consciente,
+es una mujer sensible

-sensible sólo de la tiranía.
+de la tiranía.

 &nbsp;